everactive/network-manager/docs/reference/snap-configuration/wowlan.md

 #### wifi.wake-on-wlan

-This configuration option accepts the following values
+This configuration option accepts the following values:

  * **disabled (default):** Wake on WLAN is disabled for all wireless network devices.
  * **any:** Wake on WLAN is enabled and any possible trigger will cause the system to wake up.